top of page

 This varies year to year.

-Golf course summer staff must prepare and protect fragile areas of the golf course for the winter, and this is done once the golf course summer operations is closed to the public at the end of October which involves:
+Golf course summer staff must prepare and protect fragile areas of the golf course for the winter, and this is done once the golf course summer operations are closed to the public at the end of October which involves:

 • Preparing the grass surfaces for the winter